-- advertising and promotion expenses were slightly higher in 2019 period compared to 2018 period.
+- advertising and promotion expenses were higher in 2019 period compared to 2018 period by \$192,692.
 The Company is working with the financial community to make its project known.
-Investor relations remains a priority due to the ongoing need to attract investment capital; - general and administrative fees consisting of general office expenses and administrative services related to maintaining the Company's exchange listings and complying with securities regulations along with insurance, salaries and directors' fees.
-General and administrative expenses increased by \$384,388 during 2019 period compared to 2018 period.
-The increase was mainly due to higher salary related expenses associated with the hiring of the new CEO. - Consulting and management fees, and professional fees were slightly lower for the six months ended June

-30, 2019 compared to 2018 period.
+Investor relations remains a priority due to the ongoing need to attract investment capital; - Consulting and management fees, and professional fees were lower for 2019 period compared to 2018 .